 The Ultimate Guide to Vegan Chinese Food for Chinese New Year

 Food is a big part of Chinese New Year – it’s said to be the most important meal of the year in Chinese culture – and although every region and household has different customs, this special meal will usually include delicious spring rolls, dumplings, noodles, and much, much more.
 Want in on that?
-We put together this guide for a vegan Chinese New Year celebration that you can have at home.
+Of course you do.

 This 100% vegan Chinese restaurant in London has vegan and not-yet-vegan locals obsessed with its dishes, which are packed full of flavour.
 Chinese classics on its extensive menu include wonton soup, Cantonese sweet and sour “chicken”, dim sum, and Peking “duck”. 美味!
 Its Islington branch has been so successful that you can now find a Tofu Vegan in Spitalfields and Golders Green, too.

 This little Chinese restaurant is tucked away in London Fields and is 100% vegan.
 It’s quirky, authentic, and great for a fun meal out.
 The menu may be small, but it sure is mighty.

 At this fully vegan restaurant in the heart of Camden, friendly staff serve Chinese cuisine with a vegan twist.
 From spicy wontons to deep-fried salt and pepper tofu, the food is authentic and delicious.
 You’ll definitely want seconds!

 Originally opened as Liverpool’s very own Asian-inspired chippy, Woo Tan Scran has reopened after a short closure – with a tantalising new menu to sample.
 The fully plant-based eatery boasts a mouthwatering range of dishes, including “duck” pancakes, char swoo “chicken”, and a tempting selection of bao buns.